On the structure of Ricci shrinkers: Preliminaries

-By the fundamental work of Perelman~\cite{Pe1}, it is well known that $\boldsymbol{\mu}$ is closely related to the volume ratio of geodesic balls.
+By the fundamental work of Perelman~\cite{Pe1}, it is well-known that $\boldsymbol{\mu}$ is closely related to the volume ratio of geodesic balls.
 We shall follow the argument in Theorem 3.3 of~\cite{BWang17}, which originates from~\cite{Pe1} and~\cite{KL}, to calculate explicitly the lower bound of the volume of $B(q, 1)$.

 \begin{lemma} For each geodesic ball $B(q,r) \subset B(p, D) \subset M$ and $r \in (0, 1]$, we have

 \end{lemma}

 \begin{proof} Let us first assume that $r=1$.
 Let $\eta$ be a cutoff function which equals $1$ on $(-\infty, 0.5]$, decreases to $0$ on $[0.5, 1]$ and equals $0$ on $[1, \infty)$.
 Furthermore, $|\eta'| \leq 4$.
 We then set